intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/pixfmt-compressed.rst

 	this pixel format.
 The output buffer must contain the appropriate number of macroblocks to decode a full corresponding frame to the matching capture buffer.
+    * .. _V4L2-PIX-FMT-WEBP-FRAME:

+      - ``V4L2_PIX_FMT_WEBP_FRAME``
+      - 'WEBP'
+      - WEBP VP8 parsed frame, excluding WEBP RIFF header, keeping only the VP8 bitstream including the frame header, as extracted from the container.
+	This format is adapted for stateless video decoders that implement a WEBP pipeline with the :ref:`stateless_decoder`.
+	Metadata associated with the frame to decode is required to be passed through the ``V4L2_CID_STATELESS_VP8_FRAME`` control.
+	See the :ref:`associated Codec Control IDs <v4l2-codec-stateless-vp8>`.
+	Because of key frames only bitstream, ``V4L2_VP8_FRAME_FLAG_KEY_FRAME`` flag must be set, see :ref:`Frame Flags <vp8_frame_flags>`.
+	Exactly one output and one capture buffer must be provided for use with this pixel format.
+The output buffer must contain the appropriate number of macroblocks to decode a full corresponding frame to the matching capture buffer.

     * .. _V4L2-PIX-FMT-VP9: